omidarmat/onLearn/sql.md

 SELECT * FROM products;
 ```

-2. Two queries can be joined with the `UNION` keyword only if the result set of both queries have the same columns and the data type inside them must be the same also.
-For example, these queries cannot be unioned:
+1. Two queries can be joined with the `UNION` keyword only if the result set of both queries have the same columns and the data type inside them.
+For example, these queries CANNOT be unioned:

 ```sql
 SELECT name FROM products